History of Ukrainian literature: Ukrainian literature during the 17-18th centuries

 Orthodox brotherhoods presented another important centre of literary activity in early 17th-century Ukraine.
 In Kyiv and Lutsk their members organized own schools, which provided education in Greek, Latin and Church Slavonic.
 A prominent author from Kyiv during that period was Kasian Sakovych, rector of the Kyiv Brotherhood School (future Kyiv-Mohyla Academy), known for his panegyric poem written for the burial of hetman Sahaidachny.
 The renewal of Orthodox hierarchy by Polish authorities in 1621-1622 contributed to a new literary discussion.
 This period in Ukrainian literature saw the emergence of the idea of Ukrainian Cossacks being a continuation of the old Rus state centered around Kyiv.
 Cultural orientation of Ukrainian authors during that time can be seen as an intermediary position between the Polish-Latin West and Oriental Muscovy.

 A prominent figure of Ukrainian literature in the mid-17th century was Petro Mohyla, Orthodox Metropolitan of Kyiv, who was a creator of several works in the sphere of religious literature.
 Several works written by poets from Kyiv's orthodox schools were dedicated to the metropolitan during his lifetime.
 Activities of the Kyiv Brotherhood school, transformed by Mohyla into a collegium, contributed to the establishment of Baroque as the dominant style in the literature of Ukrainian lands during that era.
-Baroque period saw the emergence of new historical works such as the Hustyn Chronicle, Cossack chronicles of Samiilo Velychko and Hryhorii Hrabianka, as well as the Chronicle of Samovydets, which describe the events of Ukrainian history during the 16th and 17th centuries.
-Those chronicles inspired two important ideological works, which attained popularity in Ukraine during the Hetmanate and Russian Imperial eras: Kievan Synopsis (1674) by Innokenti Gisel and the History of Ruthenians (first published in 1846).
+Baroque period saw the emergence of new historical works such as the Hustyn Chronicle, Cossack chronicles of Samiilo Velychko and Hrabianka, as well as the Chronicle of Samovydets, which describe the events of Ukrainian history during the 16th and 17th centuries.
+Those chronicles inspired two important ideological works, which attained popularity in Ukraine during the Hetmanate and Russian Imperial eras: the Kievan Synopsis (1674) by Innokenti Gisel's circle and the History of the Ruthenians (first published in 1846).
 The latter text provided basis for the development of modern Ukrainian national identity.

 Unlike Baroque, the style of Classicism, which came to prominence in the 18th century, didn't develop in Ukraine to a similar extent.
 Due to the abolition of Ukrainian autonomy in the second half of the century, both the Orthodox clergy and the political elite adopted Russian as their primary language.
 Classicist poets of Ukrainian origin, such as Ippolit Bogdanovich and Vasily Kapnist, became one of the most prominent representatives of this style in Russian literature.
 At the same time, the era of Classicism accelerated the process of transition from the old Ukrainian literary language, significantly influenced by Church Slavonic, to the new one, which was closer to speech used by the common people.